onflow/cadence/docs/language/capability-based-access-control.md

 countRef.count  // is `42`

-// Invalid: The `incrementByVal` function is not accessible for the reference,
+// Invalid: The `increment` function is not accessible for the reference,
 // because it has the type `&{HasCount}`
 //
-countRef.incrementByVal(val: 5)
+countRef.increment(by: 5)

 // Again, attempt to get a get a capability for the counter, but use the type `&Counter`.
 //